wolkenschieber/ifled/README.md

 A user in most cases can't change the LED status on a terminal owned by another user even if you run ifled as root user, and I don't know why.

 Do you know more about this?
-Mail me.
+Open a discussion.

 ## The terminal LEDs gets fu*ked up after i have run ifled